Natural Resource Utilization

-The Kikkoman Group addresses the reduction in food loss and the development of environmentally-friendly products to effectively utilize precious resources.
+The Kikkoman Group implements initiatives to reduce food loss and develop environmentally friendly products to effectively utilize precious resources.

-Through measures such as enhancing yield and improving on production processes, the Kikkoman Group is working to reduce, reuse, and make effective use of byproducts such as soy sauce cake, soy sauce oil, soybean powder, fruit pulp after juicing, okara (soy pulp), and processing wastes such as sludge.
+Through measures such as enhancing yield and improving on production processes, the Kikkoman Group is working to reduce, reuse, and make effective use of, commonly referred to as “upcycle”, byproducts such as soy sauce cake, soy sauce oil, soybean powder, fruit pulp after juicing, okara (soy pulp), and processing wastes such as sludge.

-In addition, in 2000, Kikkoman Group collaborated with a paper manufacturing company to develop technology to mix soy sauce cake with non-wood paper pulp to produce paper products.
-Now, these paper products are used as business cards and other ways.
+Furthermore, in 2000, the Kikkoman Group collaborated with a paper manufacturing company to develop technology that mixes soy sauce cake with non-wood pulp to produce paper products.
+Now, these paper products are used for business cards and more.

 Livestock feed made of soy sauce cake